 Dr. Curtis was a presenter at the 2011 National Association of Independent Schools (NAIS) annual meeting and presented at the 2015 NAIS annual meeting.
 In May 2015, Dr. Curtis spoke at NAIS’s Summit on the Science of Learning and 21st Century Schools at Vanderbilt University’s Peabody College of Education.
 In April 2016, he gave the keynote address to the Online Education Symposium for Independent Schools (OESIS) Shanghai.
 Dr. Curtis has also authored op-ed commentary on education in the digital age.
-His most recent article, "Making Room for Creativity and Innovation," will appear in the special 50th anniversary edition of the 2017 Parents League Review.
+His most recent article, "Making Room for Creativity and Innovation," appears in the special 50th anniversary edition of the 2017 Parents League Review.
 Dr. Curtis is President of the Eight Schools Association and serves as a Council Member of The Heads Network.
 In June 2017, he joined The Association of Boarding Schools' Board of Directors which serves college-preparatory boarding schools in the U.S., Canada, and around the globe.

 To keep current with the latest advances in educational technology, Dr. Curtis has spearheaded Choate administrator and faculty visits to corporate headquarters at Apple Inc., Google, and Pixar Feature Films, as well as innovation companies, such as IDEO and General Assembly.
 Inspired by these visits, Dr. Curtis and Choate faculty have developed programming for Choate’s i.d.Lab designed to support a 21st century curriculum which offers students multidisciplinary opportunities in science, technology, engineering, arts, and mathematics.